telekom/pubsub-horizon/docs/installation.md

 Note, that Keycloak is often referred to as "Iris" within the Horizon source code or Helm Charts.

+This article will also briefly explain the installation of the dependencies mentioned above.

 #### Gateway

 Even though a gateway is not absolutely necessary, we recommend the use of a gateway.
 Horizon itself was designed with the idea of being addressed via a gateway.
 For more information, please visit the documentation if the [Open Telekom Integration Platform](https://github.com/telekom/Open-Telekom-Integration-Platform), which includes a gateway.

 ## 1. Preparations